wwmoraes/site/content/radar/azure-devops.md

 GitLab where the repository has a clear listing of all pipelines and builds in its scope.

-Unfortunately the entire kit is poorly glued together, and in practice I've seen companies using it in parallel with JIRA, which is a better option for project management anyway.
+Unfortunately the entire kit is poorly glued together, and in practice I've seen companies using it in parallel with Atlassian Jira, which is a better option for project management anyway.